How much does it cost to invest?

 When you buy or sell shares, you might need to pay what is essentially an admin fee for doing so.

-• ISA fees: If you invest with a stocks and shares ISA, your ISA provider may charge a fee for managing and administering your ISA.
-At OneFamily, we charge an annual management charge for our Stocks and Shares ISA, which is 1.1% of the value of your ISA.
+- ISA fees: If you invest with a stocks and shares ISA, your ISA provider may charge a fee for managing and administering your ISA.
+This is the AMC that we charge at OneFamily for our Stocks and Shares ISA, which is 1.1% of the value of your ISA.

-• Exit fees: Platforms tend to charge exit fees when you sell or transfer your investments.
+- Exit fees: Platforms often charge exit fees when you sell or transfer your investments.

 How can I minimise my investment costs?